Shaolin Kung Fu. When you hear this, certain pictures might flash across your mind.

 Training in Chinese martial arts requires time and effort to develop skills.
 To develop a well coordinated and conditioned body that can preform under the stressful conditions of a fight takes time.
 The training encompasses many aspects but one of the things you will find is that consistent training is the key.
 You can not expect to take 3 classes and master an art.

 You must first go through the basics and learn the forms, applications, conditioning of the system.
 Most kung fu styles have developed a curriculum of training that takes the novice all the way to very advanced levels.
 As you go through the training you can not skip steps.
 Each level takes you further and the next step enhances your skill.

-You must also remember that although Kung Fu Training can be challenging, fun, and rewarding, attaining skill in any endeavour takes time and training.
+You must also remember that although Kung Fu Training can be challenging, fun, and rewarding, attaining skill in any endeavor takes time and training.
 You would not expect to become a championship chef or snowboards by taking a week of classes.
 These things take time and practice.
-The same holds true for self defence and martial arts.
+The same holds true for self defense and martial arts.

 Shaolin Kung Fu Forms

 One aspect that makes Chinese Kung Fu unique from other martial arts is the emphasis on forms training.
 Sure other types of martial arts have forms, but the Chinese styles have elevated forms to the level of art.
 Chinese forms tend to be longer and more intricate then other forms.
 The Chinese styles also tend to place a greater emphasis on practicing these forms to develop the body and the fighting techniques of the style.

 Compared to other arts- the forms in Chinese Martial Arts are longer and more intricate.
 The movements are more complex.
 Often times (depending on the style) the movements oft he forms mimic the movements of the animals.
 The forms training serves many different purposes.